Los Angeles honors Kobe, Gianna Bryant with public memorial

 “I just wanted to thank him for being such an inspiration to me,” she said.
 “I grew up watching him on the screen. … It made me realize he’s more than just that guy out on the court.”

 The concourse was a sea of people dressed in the team colors of purple and yellow and others in black.
-On the scoreboard, the Bryant family’s life flashes by in pictures: Vanessa and Kobe, Kobe and Gianna, the whole family in costumes, Gianna on the court, baby pictures of Gianna and her father.
+On the scoreboard, the Bryant family’s life flashes by in pictures.

+The service began just hours after Vanessa Bryant sued the owner of the helicopter that crashed in the fog last month.
+The wrongful-death lawsuit claimed that the pilot, Ara Zobayan, was careless and negligent by flying in cloudy conditions.

-Fans were given a program containing photos, a purple KB pin and a T-shirt with photos of the father and daughter.
-The concourse is a sea of purple, gold and black clothing.
+At the arena, fans were given a program containing photos, a purple KB pin and a T-shirt with photos of the father and daughter.
+The concourse was a sea of purple, gold and black clothing.

 Also in the crowd was Bob Melendez, 72, who has been a season ticket holder for 40 years.
 After seeing Bryant play for the Lakers for years — including at his retirement game — Melendez said he could not imagine missing the memorial.